- How to size

 - FAQ & Videos

 The Soft-Ride Equine Comfort Boot is the horse health industrys premier system for hoof care needs of all breeds, sizes, and ages of horses.
 Constructed of high-performance synthetic materials and made in ten generous sizes, the boot slips on and off easily, and stays snug with sturdy Velcro straps.
 The tough outer shell gives the horse a rocker base of support while a removable, washable orthotic insert cushions and supports the bottom of the hoof.
+These are NOT designed as a riding boot.
+They are a therapy/comfort boot.

 Correctly measuring the hoof will ensure a comfortable fit for your horse and help prevent premature wear of the boot.
 Watch the video and carefully follow the steps below to ensure accurate measurements.